Seneca Bird Egg

 Packet Size 25 Seeds $5.00

 Pole Dry.
-Vigorous vines and prolific producer.
+Vigorous vines beautiful and prolific producer of quality beans.
 Good for any recipe you would use for dry beans.
 Country of origin Turkey.
+It's historical metrics remain a complete mystery at this time.

 Turkey Craw